SteamClientHomebrew/Millennium/examples/plugin/README.md

 ```

 Then ensure your plugin template is in your plugins folder.
-`%MILLENNIUM_PATH%/plugins`, and select it from the "Plugins" tab within steam, or run `millennium plugins enable your_plugin_internal_name`
+`%MILLENNIUM_PATH%/plugins/plugin_template`, and select it from the "Plugins" tab within steam, or run `millennium plugins enable plugin_template`

 #### Note:
 **MILLENNIUM_PATH** =